ChariteExpMri/antx2/README.md

  - To check for updates select EXTRAS/"CHECK FOR UPATES (GITHUB)" from the ant main gui

 ### <ins> Download Templates </ins> ###
-  Templates are not included in this repository.  and must be downloaded from [google-drive](https://drive.google.com/drive/folders/1q5XOOVLvUYLqYsQJLqNRF7OK8fNwYhI9).
+  Templates are not included in this repository and must be downloaded from [google-drive](https://drive.google.com/drive/folders/1q5XOOVLvUYLqYsQJLqNRF7OK8fNwYhI9).

 <!---
  or from subfolder "anttemplates" from LINK: https://drive.google.com/drive/folders/0B9o4cT_le3AhSFJRdUx3eXlyUWM